 Welcome to our online website.
 The information found here is an attempt to better serve you and expedite your business within the various departments of the County Clerk’s Office.
-I have been your County Clerk since 1993 and appreciate your continued confidence in my ability to serve this community.

 The County Clerk is an elected position with duties set out statutorily in the Texas Constitution as follows: The Texas Constitution Article 5 - JUDICIAL DEPARTMENT Section 20 - COUNTY CLERK